 Self collision and intercollision can take a significant amount of the overall simulation time.
 Consider keeping the collision distance small and using self collision indices to reduce the number of particles that collide with each other.

 Self collision uses vertices, not triangles, so don’t expect self collision to work perfectly for Meshes with triangles much larger than the cloth thickness.

 Paint and Erase modes allow you to add or remove particles for use in collision by holding the left mouse button down and dragging individual cloth particles:

 When in Paint or Erase mode, particles specified for collision are green, unspecified particles are black, and particles underneath the brush are blue:

 You specify particles for intercollision in the same way as you specify particles for self collision, as described above.
 As with self collision, you specify one set of particles for intercollision.

-See in Glossary > Physics) and set Distance and Stiffness to non-zero values in the Cloth InterCollision section:
+See in Glossary, then select the Physics category) and set Distance and Stiffness to non-zero values in the Cloth InterCollision section:

 Cloth intercollision Distance and Stiffness properties have the same function as self collision Distance and Stiffness properties, which are described above.

 The sphere colliders array can contain either a single valid SphereCollider instance (with the second one being null), or a pair.
 In the former cases the ClothSphereColliderPair just represents a single sphere collider for the cloth to collide against.
 In the latter case, it represents a conic capsule shape defined by the two spheres, and the cone connecting the two.
 Conic capsule shapes are useful for modelling limbs of a character.